GuillaumeGomez/browser-UI-test/README.md

 **click** command send a click event on an element or at the specified position.
 It expects a CSS selector or a position.
 Examples:

 ```
-click: .element
+click: ".element"
-click: #element > a
+click: "#element > a"
 click: (10, 12)
 ```